A marketer’s primary focus is to predict and influence customer behavior.

 Free trial offers also work well at this stage because they offer customers a chance actually to see what your product can do.

-Landing pages that promote free trials should talk about the unique features your product offers over the competition, and they should also discuss the benefits customers are likely to get when they sign-up for your product.
+post-click landing pages that promote free trials should talk about the unique features your product offers over the competition, and they should also discuss the benefits customers are likely to get when they sign-up for your product.

-Campaign monitor’s free trial landing page shows visitors a sneak peek of the product’s dashboard, showcases badges of prominent customers and features customer testimonials:
+Campaign monitor’s free trial post-click landing page shows visitors a sneak peek of the product’s dashboard, showcases badges of prominent customers and features customer testimonials:

 At the consideration and decision phase, you need to separate yourself from the competition, make it clear to customers why you have the winning edge over the competition and why they should make a decision in your favor.